jaredsohn/0x800/README.md

 #0x800

-2048 converted to hex.
-Old readme is below.
+2048 in hex.
+Readme from 2048 found below.